Why Does Menopause Cause Weight Gain?

 - Poor sleep (common in menopause) increases ghrelin (hunger hormone) and decreases leptin (fullness hormone)

-- Chronic stress elevates cortisol, which promotes visceral fat storage and sugar cravings
+- Chronic stress elevates cortisol, which promotes visceral fat storage and sugar cravings (mood changes and anxiety during menopause often amplify this stress cycle)

 - Fatigue reduces motivation to exercise